darkocejkov/knowledge/personalLearning/fullstackOpen/Part 3 - Server Programming/Databases with MongoDB.md

 In a very simple system, it's typically not worth creating such a rigid structure or data model, because there's no benefit to *normalizing* relational data.
 Sometimes, you just need a solution to store data in a non-volatile way.

+SQL provides the rigid structure out-of-the-box, it's *necessary* to create tables and fields to relate data entries.
+For NoSQL, it's much harder to achieve a good data model, because you can structure documents however you want, and it can easily change.
+It's both a blessing and a curse for NoSQL, since our databases can have really fluid models, but a *good* model is different - it takes a lot of planning and understanding what models your application needs.

 # MongoDB
 [Overview](https://www.mongodb.com/docs/manual/core/databases-and-collections/)